AlexandreChaussard/PLNTree-package/README.md

 > The Poisson Log-Normal (PLN) models are used for the
 > analysis of multivariate count data.
 PLN-Tree extends this framework to
 > hierarchically organized count data by incorporating tree-like structures
 > into the analysis.
-This package provides efficient algorithms to perform the PLN-Tree inference
+This package provides efficient algorithms to perform PLN-Tree inference
 > by leveraging PyTorch with GPU acceleration.
 >
 > PLN-Tree has shown interesting applications to metagenomics, exploiting the taxonomy